uwctri/RecordHomeTweaks/README.md

 ## Installing

-This EM isn't available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/record_home_tweaks_v1.0.0`) manually if you'd like to use it.
+You can install the module from the REDCap EM repo or drop it directly in your modules folder (i.e. `redcap/modules/record_home_tweaks_v1.0.0`)